video

 Our imperial units are inches, miles, and feet, which are the common ones that we've seen in today's lesson.

-Hands, we haven't see in today's lesson, that is a unit of length that is the width of a hand.
+That is a unit of length that is the width of a hand.

-And hands, it's not used very much, but tends to be used to measure the heights of horses.
+Three hands make one foot, and hands, it's not used very much, but tends to be used to measure the heights of horses.

 We can figure out that it's an imperial measure because it doesn't have kilo, milli, or centi at the start, and also it's named after a common object, like feet, for example.

-for example, of a field or a forest, and also tonnes as well.
+Others are acres, which is a imperial unit for measuring area, for example, of a field or a forest, and also tonnes as well.

-Ton's an interesting one because there's an imperial tonne and a metric tonne.
+Tonne is an interesting one because there's an imperial tonne and a metric tonne.

 An imperial tonne is just slightly heavier than a metric tonne.

-So if you're ever using tonnes, just double check whether it's a metric or imperial tonne that you're working with.
+So if you're ever using tonnes, just double-check whether it's a metric or imperial tonne that you're working with.

 And in question two, our imperial units for length are inches, yards, feet, and miles.